- News & Events

-The 2022 Law and Ethics Fellowship program will be during the winter and spring terms.
-Fellows will discuss new research in ethics, a pending case before the Supreme Court and attend our public lectures.
+The 2022 Law and Ethics Fellowship program will be held during the winter and spring terms.
+Fellows will discuss pending cases before the Supreme Court, new research on the Constitution and ethics, and attend our public lectures.
 Fellows will have the opportunity to meet our speakers while they are at the institute.
 The Institute plans to accept no more than 15 students.
 It is open to all undergraduates from all academic backgrounds.
-Applications available Fall, 2021.
+Applications available November, 2021.

 (Sonu Bedi, Joel Parker 1811 Professor in Law and Political Science, Professor of Government, Hans '80 and Kate Morris Director of the Ethics Institute)

 Session 2: How should businesses respond to social media outrage directed at what their employees do-off duty?

 (Vikram Bhargava, Assistant Professor, Leavey School of Business, Santa Clara University)